 FAQs about Coursera

-Is Coursera free?
+Is Coursera trustworthy?

 Most of the courses on Coursera are free to audit.
-That means that you can look at the different course materials and even watch the videos.
+That means that you can look at the course materials and even watch the videos.
 But, if you want a certificate, you’ll have to pay for the course.
 You also won’t have access to all of the materials if you do not pay for the course.

 Courses cost anywhere from $49-$500+ depending on the length of the course, the program that you’re in, and the type of certificate you want.